hsharriman/hsharriman.github.io/src/assets/cv.md

 #### **B.S. in Software Engineering, Olin College of Engineering** `2017 – 2021`

-_Activities_: Researcher at OcCAM Labs, Firmware Engineer for Olin Electric Motorsports, Student Researcher at Return Design Lab
+_Activities_: Concentration in Design, Researcher at OcCAM Labs, Firmware Engineer for Olin Electric Motorsports, Student Researcher at Return Design Lab
-_Sample Coursework_: Machine Learning, Computer Graphics (independent study), User-Oriented Collaborative Design, Software Systems, Data Structures and Algorithms, Affordable Design and Entrepreneurship.

 #### **Visiting Student for Communications Design, Parsons School of Design** `2020`